jpgoldberg/powerset-generator/docs/source/usage.rst

 The ``powerset`` module includes two functions, each of which take a collection of hashables as arguments

-.. autofunction:: powerset_generator.powerset.subsets
+.. autofunction:: powerset_generator.subsets

-.. autofunction:: powerset_generator.powerset.size
+.. autofunction:: powerset_generator.size